xavierchia/xavierchia.github.io/_posts/2023-06-07-agency-gurus.md

 categories: profiles, entrepreneurship
 ---

-Most "agency influencers" never reached the level you want to reach.
+Most agency influencers never reached the level you want to reach.

 Getting an agency to $30k/month is not that hard.
 But to get to that next level, say, $300k/month, you really have to know what you're doing.
 You need world-class systems and processes, not just on the delivery side but also on the sales side.